-As children arrive, have volunteers offer them their choice of writing utensils and a half sheet of construction paper.
+As children arrive, offer them their choice of writing utensils and a half sheet of construction paper.
 Ask them to draw pictures of their favorite farm animals.
-Encourage children to also create shelters, as well as feed and water containers, for their animals.
-Have them glue their animals and shelter items on the right and left sides of your tri-fold board or Garden Wall (you will want to leave the middle zone free for the final weeks HARVEST lesson.)
+Encourage them to also create shelters, as well as feed and water containers, for their animals.
+Have them glue their animals and shelter items on the right and left sides of your tri-fold board (you will want to leave the middle section free for the final weeks HARVEST lesson.)